mperezcarrasco/AnomalyALeRCE/README.md

 * Some more packages see `requirements.txt`

 ## Reproducibility
 For reproducibility of our reported results run, we provide a script (`presentation/experiments/launch_experiments.bash`) that can be used to run all the models at once.
+It is important to note that this script includes the learning rate and embedding dimensions that were used in the paper.
+Additionally, the order in which the experiments are run is crucial, as the DEEPSVDD and MCDSVDD models rely on the pretrained weights of the AE model.
 To preprocess the data used in the paper, download the data following the next steps.

 ```
 src data